SiteSupra/sitesupra-docs/cookbook/block.rst

     }

-Now your block should appear in block menu.
+That's all.
+Your block is now registered and should appear in site block list.